Subscribe to this feed for public improvement project updates by the Transportation and Engineering Division.

 Link to JC-73 Project Area Map

-The project team completed a conceptual design in winter 2020 but was delayed due to state and federal approvals for drainage and historical findings.
-The project team collected environmental and floodplain data in early 2021 to inform the design. and in May 2021 the preliminary design was initiated.
-The preliminary design is intended to conclude by the end of 2021, after public outreach has been performed and public input received.
+The project team completed a preliminary design in winter 2021 and is waiting on state and federal approvals for drainage and historical findings prior to finalizing the project design.
+The preliminary design was completed at the end of 2021, after public outreach had been performed and public input was received.

-The next phase, final design, is anticipated to be completed by summer 2022.
+The current phase, final design, is anticipated to be completed by summer 2022.
+Utility relocation work may occur in the fall of 2022, prior to the roadway construction phase of the project.
 The construction phase is anticipated to begin early 2023 after right-of-way has been acquired and a contractor awarded.
-Construction completion is anticipated to be completed by summer 2024.
+Construction is expected to be completed by summer 2024.

 The public involvement and feedback received in the previous concept design phase were vital for the selection of a preferred alternative.
-The project team is currently hosting an additional virtual public meeting for the preliminary design phase.
-The purpose of this effort is to engage with the public to gather additional feedback on the more advanced design.
-For specific project information about the preliminary design, please review the documents and project video below (video and pdf version available).
+The project team hosted an additional virtual public meeting for the preliminary design phase.
+The purpose of this effort was to engage with the public and gather additional feedback on the more advanced design.
+For specific information about the preliminary design, please review the documents and project video below (video and pdf version available).

 Project Video (PDF Version):